 Mohammad Hajizadeh is an Assistant Professor, School of Health Administration, Dalhousie University.
-His research Interests include Health care financing and utilization, equity in health care, health inequality and inequity and economic analysis of chronic diseases.
+His research interests include equity in health care, inequality in health, health economics and policy, social determinants of health, and health economic evaluation.

 1. What made you want to be a part of HPI?